Buying real estate in Mexico?

 It's something we develop in our Mexico property pack.

-What are the most common mistakes Americans make when buying property in Mexico, and how can they avoid legal, financial, or logistical pitfalls?
+What are the most common mistakes and pitfalls Americans face when buying property in Mexico and how can they avoid them?

 Conclusion